|

 common mental process distortion.

-- Markets are chaotic, and contain fractal features.
+do contain fractal features.
 Once you have

 found a sound technique, it should work the same on another set of time

 frames, as well as on other financial instruments.
-This is the 'acid
+This is the

 test'.
 Many models just fit one instrument on a single time frame, and